 - About Us

 - My Account

 Barbara Johns statue

-Barbara Johns led students from Farmville Virginia’s Moton High had on an historic walkout against insufficient education.
+Barbara Johns led students from Farmville, Virginia’s Moton High, on a historic walkout against insufficient education.
 The resulting court case from Ms. Johns’ activism became part of the landmark Brown v.
 Board of Education ruling in which the Supreme Court declared segregation unconstitutional.
 At the time of the protest, Moton High had 400 students in a building intended for about 150.
 Prince Edward County's Black parents had unsuccessfully petitioned the all-white school board for a new, larger school.
 Eventually, tar paper shacks were set up in the schoolyard to accommodate Moton's overflowing student body.

-That day the students gathered in the small and extremely over-crowed auditorium and marched down Main Street to the County Courthouse.
-It was there they attempted to make the county officials aware of the grave inequities in the public education provided to the Black students in the county compared with the education provided to the whites.
+That day, the students gathered in the small, overcrowded auditorium and marched down Main Street to the County Courthouse.
+There, they attempted to make the county officials aware of the grave inequities in the public education provided to the Black students in the county compared with the education provided to the whites.
 Johns and other students convinced the NAACP in Richmond to file suit against the county school board.
-Prince Edward County refused to integrate and in 1959, and closed all its public schools.
+Prince Edward County refused to integrate and, in 1959, closed all its public schools.
 It took Davis v.
-Prince Edward Couty, another Supreme Court ruling in 1964 to re-open and integrate them.
+Prince Edward Couty, another Supreme Court ruling in 1964, to re-open and integrate them.